nikbearbrown/mba-economics/chapters/24-the-aggregate-demand-aggregate-supply-model.md

 **Exercise 5 — Predict policy effects.** Tell an LLM the U.S. is currently operating in the intermediate zone with unemployment at the natural rate and inflation at the Fed's 2% target.
 The government enacts a major fiscal stimulus.
 Ask: what does the AD-AS framework predict will happen?
 Push: which curves shift, in which direction, and what is the resulting price level and real GDP path?
 Notice that at full employment, demand stimulus is mostly inflationary.

-## What comes next

-Chapter 25 — The Keynesian Perspective develops the demand-side application of the AD-AS framework — recessions, fiscal multipliers, the case for active stabilization policy.
-Chapter 26 — The Neoclassical Perspective develops the supply-side application — the long-run is what matters, prices and wages adjust to clear markets, demand-side intervention is often counterproductive.
-Chapters 27 and 28 cover money and banking and monetary policy.
-Chapter 30 covers fiscal policy.

-**What would change my mind.** The three-zone shape of the SRAS curve is a stylization of an empirical relationship that's smoother and more uncertain than the textbook diagram suggests.
-If new evidence showed that the Phillips curve (the underlying relationship between unemployment and inflation) had become much flatter or much steeper than recent estimates, the policy implications would change substantially.
-The empirical estimates have been notoriously unstable over the past several decades.

-**Still puzzling.** I do not have a clean account of how long the "long run" actually is.
-Different empirical studies give different answers — sometimes a few quarters, sometimes a decade or more.
-The implication for the right policy mix between supply-side and demand-side intervention is therefore underdetermined by the model.
-Reasonable economists disagree on the policy weight to give to short-run stabilization vs. long-run supply enhancement.

-*Byline: Nik Bear Brown.*
 ---

 ## LLM Exercise — Chapter 24: The Aggregate Demand–Aggregate Supply Model (Policy Brief Project)